 Some 300,000 plant species have been identified on earth: understanding how this astounding diversity came to be is one of the great challenges of science today.
 In this course we examine the ways plant traits are passed from generation to generation and how this has allowed plant species to evolve in earth's constantly changing environment.
 Students will perform experiments in plant genetics and molecular biology and analyze fossil pollen collected in the field.
 Field trips will require moderate walking on varied terrain.

-Prerequisite: BIO 100, BIO 107, BIO 110, and BIO 120
+Prerequisite: BIO 100 or BIO 103 BIO 107 or BIO 110 or BIO 120